paesanilab/MB-Fit/configuration_generator/README.md

 # OPTIONAL: default value = 1

 [config_generator]
+optimize =              true        | whether or not to optimize the geometry.
+# OPTIONAL: default value = true

 random =                P           | whether a Q(uasirandom) or P(suedorandom) sequence is to be used
 # OPTIONAL: default value = P